AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 *Only_Unconditional*
-   Only flag unconditional goto statements, that is, goto statements that are not directly enclosed in an if statement:
+   Only flag unconditional goto statements, that is, goto statements that are not directly enclosed in an if or a case statement:

 .. rubric:: Example